What Is an MQL? 7 Steps to Defining a Marketing-Qualified Lead (MQL)

 3. Get anecdotal feedback from sales

-When defining what a marketing-qualified lead is, it’s enlightening to sit down with individual sales reps and ask them: “What is a qualified lead for you?” or “What leads are the easiest for you to call into and qualify?”
-This doesn’t mean that marketing will have to agree to deliver only these types of leads, but it’s critical to get as close as possible to creating a lead definition that sales is going to be willing to work with.
+When defining an MQL, it’s enlightening to sit down with individual sales reps and ask them: “What is a qualified lead for you?” or “What leads are the easiest for you to call into and qualify?”
+This doesn’t mean that marketing will have to agree to deliver only these types of leads, but it’s critical to get as close as possible to defining a lead in a way that sales is going to be willing to work with.

 4. Determine demographic/firmographic qualification factors